HANKSOONG/MiniVision-Lightweight-and-Transformer-Models-for-CIFAR/README.md

-# CIFARbench: Comparative Analysis of CNNs and ViTs
+# MiniVision: Comparative Analysis of CNNs and ViTs on CIFAR-10/100

 MiniVision compares three deep learning architectures—**ResNet-18**, **EfficientNet-B0**, and **DINOv2 (ViT-B/14)**—on **CIFAR-10** and **CIFAR-100** datasets.
 The project evaluates classification accuracy, efficiency, and transfer learning performance using a unified training and inference pipeline.